holoviz-topics/holoSeq/README.md

 pnc.servable(title=title, )
 ```

-## Demonstration with millions of pairs from HiC data
+## Real data demonstration with millions of pairs from VGP HiC data

 Requires both Python and the python-venv module installed.
 These steps ensure that the virtual environment directory can be made and deleted without any other changes to your system.